On this page

 go install github.com/unbound-force/gaze/cmd/gaze@latestThen scaffold the OpenCode integration in your Go project:

-gaze initThis creates four files in .opencode/ that wire up the /gaze command and a quality reporting agent.
+gaze initThis creates 8 files across 3 directories in .opencode/ that wire up the /gaze command, a quality reporting agent, and AI-assisted test generation:

 The /gaze Command